Tuscaloosa Auto Accident Attorney — Ford Firm (Randal S. Ford)

 Types of Auto Accidents We Handle

 Not all crashes are the same.
 Each type of accident involves unique causes, injuries, and insurance issues.
-The Ford Firm represents clients in:
+The Ford Firm represents clients injured in:

 Rear-End Collisions